York Shakespeare Project

 The York Shakespeare Project (YSP) was set up in 2001 to perform all of Shakespeare's plays within a twenty-year period in the city of York.
 The project is a registered charity, with a stated aim of providing "a long-term cultural, educational and community resource for the people of York and beyond by involving the wider York community in the production of the whole cycle of Shakespearean drama."

 Productions

-The list of plays to be performed includes all those in the First Folio, together with Pericles, Prince of Tyre and The Two Noble Kinsmen.
-Productions have proceeded in approximate chronological order of writing.
-Productions so far are:
+In October 2022 the plays in the initial list were brought to a successful conclusion.
+The plays performed included all those in the First Folio, together with Pericles, Prince of Tyre and The Two Noble Kinsmen.
+Productions proceeded in approximate chronological order of writing.
+Productions on the initial list were: